wp-plugins/skype-online-status/readme.txt

 **A:** First, you have to change an option in your Skype client settings to make your online status publicly visible:

-1. Open your Skype client and go to 'Options > Privacy' or 'Advanced' (depending on your client version).
+1. Open your Skype client on your computer and go to 'Options > Privacy' or 'Advanced' (depending on your client version).

 2. Find the option 'Allow my status to be shown on the web' and place a checkmark beside it.

 3. Close the Options window and change your Skype status to Offline and back Online again to update the Skype server.

-If your online status is still incorrect, type in your webbrowser http://mystatus.skype.com/yourskypename and check what is shown there.
-The plugin takes your status directly from the Skype server and should correspond with your status shown on the above URL (using your skype name obviously).
-If your status is not correct on that URL, it basically is out of your hands.
+If your online status is still incorrect, type in your webbrowser http://mystatus.skype.com/yourskypeid (replace that last part with your Skype ID) and check what is shown there.
+The plugin takes your status directly from the Skype server and should correspond with your status shown on the above URL (using your Skype ID obviously).
+If your status is not correct on that URL, it basically is out of your/my hands.
 You can wait for the Skype server to get 'up to date' or browse the Skype forums for fixes suggested by others...

 **Q: I have found a bug.
 Where do I report it?**

-**A:** For bug reports, go to [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") and describe what is happening there.
+**A:** For bug reports, go to [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") and describe what is happening there.
 Please provide as much related info as you can but at least give me your plugin and Wordpress version number.

 **Q: I have a feature request.
 Where do I ask?**

-**A:** For all 'normal' feature requests go to [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") but if you want custom development, please contact me directly.
+**A:** For all 'normal' feature requests and suggestions go to [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") but if you want custom development, please contact me directly from the *Notes & Live Support* section on the Skype Online Status options page or browse to my website [4Visions](http://4visions.nl/ "4Visions").
 I will gladly consider any proposal.
-You can find my Skype ID on the *Notes & Live Support* section of your WordPress Options > Skype Status page, available after installation.
-Or browse to my website [4Visions](http://4visions.nl/ "4Visions").

 **Q: I have trouble setting up a Skype button on my blog.
 Where do I get help?**

 **A:** Have you read the *Quick Guide* section of your WordPress Options > Skype Status page, available after installation already?
-For all remaining questions, go to [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") and post them there.
-I will be happy to respond in due time :)
+For all remaining questions, post them on [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") or go for Live Support via Skype Chat to the Support section on the Skype Online Status Options page after installation.
+I will be happy to respond :)

+**Q: I have installed the plugin, fiddled with the settings, added a widget/quicktag, there is no error message but I see no button!**

+**A:** This usually happens when the plugin cannot find a Skype ID to work with.
+You can set a different Skype ID for each widget but be sure to set a Skype ID on your Skype options page so the plugin as at least one to fall back on.
+If you still see no Skype button, reset all options using the Reset button or the Remove button to remove-uninstall-reinstall and start completely fresh.

+**Q: I have installed the plugin and it is working fine, but now there is a ad link below my Skype button.
+What's with that?**

+**A:** By default, the plugin displays a link below each Skype button that allows visitors without Skype to download it.
+This link goes via the plugin creators Skype Affiliate account so with each new Skype install there will be some small revenue for maintenance and support of this plugin.
+If you object to that, you can either disable the link, change is to a direct link or replace it with your own affiliate link on the Skype Online Status options page.

 **Q: I would like to contribute.
 Is that possible?**